dhammon/AttacksAndCountermeasures/textbook/14-MobileSecurity.md

 >```bash
 >cat AndroidManifest.xml
 >```
->Navigate to application's source code in the `procyon/newtonanalytics/modernportfoliotheory` folder and display the `DBHelper.java` file contents.
+>Navigate to application's source code in the `procyon/newtonanalytics/modernportfoliotheory` or `build/qark/cfr/newtonanaltyics/modernportfoliotheory/` folders and display the `DBHelper.java` file contents.
 Look through the disassembled source code and identify where the app could be vulnerable to a SQL injection.
 Describe how you would mitigate SQL injection vulnerabilities in Android applications.
 >#### Step 4 - Analyze Qark Report
 >Open your Kali VM's browser and navigate to the `qark` report file path (`/usr/local/lib/python3.11/dist-packages/qark-4.0.0-py3.11.egg/qark/report/report.html`).
 >